Go to contents

 Comments

-First and sweet with just one ingredient wow. with your precautions it was really easy"
+First and sweet with just one ingredient, wow.
+With your tips it was really easy

 Sandy

-“It was a pleasant surprise, these meringues have nothing to envy of the classic egg whites.
-They are really super!!
-Thank you for sharing the recipe and all the useful tips for success!”
+"It was a pleasant surprise.
+These meringues are just as good as the classic egg white ones.
+They're truly amazing!!
+Thanks for sharing the recipe and all the helpful tips for success!"

 Gianna

-It's the first ever that I've tried to make, but with Alessia's advice and recipes I was able to make it and I'm very satisfied with it☺️”
+It's the first one I've ever tried to make, but with Alessia's advice and recipes I was able to make it and I'm very satisfied with it ☺️”

 Chiara